Ferie/Cross-browser_Custom_HTML_Select_Tag_Arrow/README.md

-### Internet Explorer 8 (IE8) and Internet Explorer 9 (IE9) Icon Font Custom Select Tag Arrow
+### Internet Explorer 8 (IE8) and Internet Explorer 9 (IE9) Icon Font Dropdown Arrow

 This is the hardest part, or not?

-The solution is to **hide the part of the *select* tag that contains the default arrow** and put an icon font similar to the custom that I have created for the other browsers.
+The solution is to **hide the part of the *dropdown* that contains the default arrow** and put an icon font similar to the custom that I have created for the other browsers.

 The very first step is to set a class that can recognize the browser: this is the reason why I have used the conditional IE IFs at the beginning of the code.

 After that, evry *select* tag in the HTML have to be wrapped by a *div* (or whatever tag that can wraps an element).
 At this wrapper just add the class that contain the icon font.

-In easy words, this wrapper simulates the *select* tag and is used only for these IEs browsers.
+In easy words, this wrapper simulates the dropdown space and is used only for these IEs browsers.
 This is the reason why in the css rules, you have to specify the classes that you have put at the beginning of the HTML.

 To act like a *select* tag, this wrapper has a border and his *:before* must have the rule *content* that contains the icon font reference.

 The *select* CSS rules hide the border (because we use the wrapper one) and put a width a 20% longer than the wrapper, to do so the default arrow may be hidden by the *overflow* rule that has to be set for the wrapper.

 Finally, set (or adjust) the arrow position, if needed.

+NOTE: it is not possible, to change the *option* tag styles, so there will be always an awful black border around them, when the dropdown is open.